suddulavenkatanaresh/how-to-aply-the-pytorch-transformations-on-single-image-/README.md

-# fisr tt load the pytorch packages  and libraries
+# fisr  load the pytorch packages  and libraries
-import torch.nn as nn
-import torch.nn.functional as F import torch.optim as optim